 The Avenir Thursday Evening Lecture Series highlights the wide-range of the Avenir’s current exhibitions, as well as guest presenters on unique subjects.
 Join us for this intriguing array of textile topics featured in the Spring 2018 lectures.

-Join us Thursday, March 22 for a lecture on the traveling exhibition FABRICation.
+Join us Thursday, March 22, at 7 p.m., for a lecture on the traveling exhibition FABRICation.
 Susan Iverson is professor emerita in the Department of Craft/ Material Studies at Virginia Commonwealth University in Richmond, Virginia, and Co-Director of the American Tapestry Alliance.
 A weaver whose artistic work is included in the exhibit FABRICation, Iverson will introduce us to this exhibition of seven artists who incorporate a textile sensibility through elements of fabric and fabrication.
 The artists’ “slow making” — repetitive processes that invoke introspection and reaction — leads to appreciative “slow looking” on our part.
-Iverson will also offer a weaving demonstration during a different part of her visit to CSU; please see the Avenir website for specific details about date, time, and location.
+Iverson will also offer a weaving demonstration during a different part of her visit to CSU, details below.

 More information on the Avenir Museum website.